You asked for it - a vegetarian version of everyones fav larb recipe from the cookbook... Mushroom Kale Larb Bowls!

 We've made Larb a handful of ways before here on WGC and in my cookbooks!
 There's chicken larb, beef larb, larb lettuce wraps and if you have my most recent cookbook, salmon larb.
 These Mushroom Kale Larb Bowls aren't at all traditional - but they are DELICIOUS!!
 And today, we're bringing one to the table for the vegetarians out there / people who are just cutting back on meat but don't want to skip on flavor.
 If you’ve never heard of Larb before – it’s a staple dish of both Laos and Thailand.
 The Laotian version of Larb uses fish sauce and the Thai version omits the fish sauce and relies more on spices.

 These bowls are obsession worthy.
-If you’re new to mushrooms, or don’t LOVE the texture, this would actually be a great recipe to start with since they get really caramelized and golden and are loaded with various flavors.
+If you're new to mushrooms, or don't LOVE the texture, this would actually be a great recipe to start with since they get really caramelized and golden and are loaded with various flavors.
+Its also amazing how the two main ingredients in this dish also go into the kale and mushroom bread pudding- two great and very different dishes!!

 A few notes on the recipe below: